Sofia Araújo: First steps in sports competition

+Sofia Araújo began her career as a professional tennis player.
 On 18 October 2010, Araújo reached her best singles ranking of world number 926.
 On 27 May 2013, she peaked at world number 904 in the doubles rankings.

 In April 2013, Araújo made her WTA tour debut at the 2013 Portugal Open playing alongside Joana Valle Costa in doubles, but lost to Nina Bratchikova and Varvara Lepchenko in the first round.
+However, shortly after her debut, she stepped away from the sport to study physiotherapy at university.